 If you hear any objections that show a lack of knowledge or misunderstanding about the product or service, then you need to address them.
 These are one of the easiest types of objections to manage.

-For all the potential objections you may hear, plan your responses and check out our 5 hot tips for super effective objection handling, for more great advice.
+For all the potential objections you may hear, plan your responses and check out our guide on the art of cold calling for more great advice.

 Every sales conversation is full of subtle signals and cues that can help you decide what the most positive course of action may be.
 If you recognize what these signs are and look out for them, then they can help guide you, which in turn should see your success rate soar.
 It all comes back to timing in the end.
 Speaking to prospects at the right time with the right information and being fully prepared so any conversation goes smoothly and you can show a prospect you are listening and really understand them.